 Delegates from all over Australia and the world including the USA, Germany, Japan, France and Italy attended the event.
 Chevron, TOTAL, Shell, ExxonMobil, Santos, Woodside, ENI, Japan CCS and J-Power were among the organisations to attend.

 The event featured an impressive line-up of speakers.
 Notable was Chevron’s CO2 Team Leader Mark Trupp who explained progress on the Gorgon carbon dioxide injection and storage project, the world’s largest commercial-scale CCS project which began operations in August in Western Australia.

-Mark McCallum, CEO of COAL21 highlighted his company’s commitment to develop a commercial scale CCUS project in Queensland’s Surat Basin with a final investment decision to begin construction of a $150m carbon capture plant at the Millmerran Power Station scheduled for June 2020.
+Mark McCallum, CEO of COAL21 highlighted his company’s commitment to develop a commercial scale CCUS project in Queensland’s Surat A geological region with strata dipping towards a common axis or centre. with a final investment decision to begin construction of a $150m carbon capture plant at the Millmerran Power Station scheduled for June 2020.